jschneidewind/Water-Splitting/README.md

 # Overview

-This repository contains original data and analysis code for "Final Title (two photon water splitting".
+This repository contains original data and analysis code for "Two-photon water splitting at a molecular ruthenium complex".

 `Computational_Data` contains computational data for all computed intermediates (typically .log files and visualizations)